trevor-webster/2024Fall-MOCS/docs/Dynamics.md

 than one independent variable (e.g., space as well as time), and such differential equations are known as “partial differential equations” (PDE).
 </div>

+## Mean-field theory

+When drawing box and arrows, we often times assume a flow in between boxes; susceptible individuals flowing into the susceptible compartment.
+In doing so, we assume our individuals are "connected" to the average, or the mean-field, of all possible states for the future.

+[TODO]

 ---